The Grieving Process

 For example, someone experiencing grief usually moves through a series of emotional and grief stages, such as shock, numbness, guilt, anger and denial.
 And physical responses are typical also.
 They can include: sleeplessness, inability to eat or concentrate, lack of energy, and lack of interest in activities previously enjoyed.

-Time always plays an important role in the grief stages.
-As the days, weeks and months go by, the person who is experiencing loss moves through the grief stages of emotional and physical reactions that normally lead toward acceptance, healing and getting on with life as fully as possible.
+Time always plays an important role in the stages of grief.
+As the days, weeks and months go by, the person who is experiencing loss moves through the grieving process of emotional and physical reactions that normally lead toward acceptance, healing and getting on with life as fully as possible.

 Sometimes a person can become overwhelmed or bogged down in the grieving process.
 Serious losses are never easy to deal with, but someone who is having trouble beginning to actively re-engage in life after a few months should consider getting professional help.
 For example, if continual depression or physical symptoms such as loss of appetite, inability to sleep, or chronic lack of energy persists, it is probably time to see a doctor about your grief stages.